 28. Sleeping early

-I tried it hard on my own to sleep in early.
-The change was gradual, but eventually I have become an early sleeper.
+I tried hard on my own to sleep in early.
+The change was gradual, but eventually, I have become an early sleeper.

-From being not able to sleep at night at all to now being able to fall asleep fast, I take it as a great acheivement.
+From being not able to sleep at night at all to now being able to fall asleep fast, I take it as a great achievement.

 Read this post, If you’re someone who can’t sleep at night because of anxiety.
 I have written down everything that has helped me.

 We are anxious or depressed because of only 2 reasons: we are either fearful about the future or sad about the past.

 When something hits you or makes you feel off, come back to the present moment, to what you are seeing, to what you are touching, to what you are feeling, and notice everything around you.
 And ask yourself, ‘In this present moment is anything wrong?’.

 The answer will always be no, because in the present moment, everything is alright.
 It is just your thoughts that make you feel it’s not right.

 But don’t mind your mind too, just give it some rest and observe it without attachment.

 Here are 5 great things I gained from journaling, and if you want to start journaling, here are Journal Prompts for 21 days!